snowball-tech/fractal/README.md

   defining the design system and to be used in all the apps _(web, mobile, ...)_ and packages throughout the organization;

-- **[react](./packages/react)**: the React design system, made of components, styles, icons, ... to be used in web (React) applications.
+- **[fractal](./packages/fractal)**: the React component library, made of components, styles, icons, ... based on Radix-UI and PandaCSS and to be used in web (React) applications.
-  It also contains the Storybook documentation that will be reference by the main `docs` application above;
+  It also contains the Storybook documentation that is uploaded to Chromatic and the main documentation webiste.

 ### TypeScript